AntoniaSavu/Kernel-Based-Molecular-ML-For-Vector-Valued-Properties/Thesis/README.md

 - **rotated_dummy_mtgpr.ipynb:** Multitask Gaussian Process Regression for the rotated dummy dataset.
 Found in folder _Dummy Data_

 - **hypertuning.ipynb:** Hyperparameter tuning for the benzene dataset.
-Porphyrine dataset was too small to present any meaningful results.
+Porphyrin dataset was too small to present any meaningful results.

 - **dummy_hyperparam_training.ipynb:** Hyperparameter tuning for the dummy datasets.